 As a school counselor or psychologist, it is necessary to have activities that are ready to go that can be used in individual counseling for a variety of referral reasons.
-Luckily, CBT activities are a great fit for school counselors looking for effective approaches.
+Luckily, CBT activities are an excellent fit for school counselors looking for practical approaches.
 Here are 7 of my go-to CBT strategies to use in counseling.

-The Think-Feel-Act Triangle is a classic CBT activity that you can use over and over again.
-It is a simple visual that helps students break apart their thoughts, feelings and behaviors, and begin to see how those are connected.
+The Think-Feel-Act Triangle is a classic CBT activity that you can use repeatedly.
+It is a simple visual that helps students break apart their thoughts, feelings, and behaviors and begin to see how those are connected.

 When using it, have the student write down a difficult situation in the center of the triangle.
 At each corner of the triangle, write down what the student thought, felt, and how they acted.

-To show them how these three elements are connected, change one of them and talk about how that might change the others.
-For example, if you change a negative thought to one that is more realistic, you may then feel different and then you may act different.
+To show them how these three elements are connected, change one and talk about how that might change the others.
+For example, if you change a negative thought to one that is more realistic, you may then feel different, and then you may act differently.

 Feelings thermometers are great for helping students begin to understand the following concepts: